-Many Women Feel They Were "Mistreated" & "Threatened" During Childbirth, New Study Reveals
+1 In 6 Women Feel They Were "Mistreated" During Childbirth, Eye-Opening Study Reveals

 Childbirth is one of the most difficult, painful, and monumental experiences many women will go through in their lifetimes.
 So it's both discouraging and distressing to learn that, in the United States, many women feel they were "mistreated" or "threatened" during childbirth, as a new study called "Giving Voice to Mothers" has revealed.

 The new study — published in the journal Reproductive Health earlier this month — found that 1 in 6 women, roughly 17.3 percent, felt that they were in some way "mistreated" while in labor and delivery.
 Researchers surveyed roughly 2,000 women in the United States, and each reported one or more types of mistreatment, including:

 - Being shouted at, scolded, or threatened